laurelthorburn/laurelthorburn/README.md

 ## About Me:

-I am  a full stack developer and doctor of audiology who is known for being energetic, determined, and curious.
+I am  a full stack developer and doctor of audiology.
 I love to code and am always looking for new things to create.

 - 👩🏻‍🎓 Full Stack Developer certificate from University of Denver (DU)
 - 🌱 I’m currently learning Typescript and Ruby on Rails 🚀